-Section 14.11.E - Prohibited Uses: The following uses are prohibited in all subareas of the NWIOD:
+SECTION 14.05.E PROHIBITED USES: The following uses are prohibited in all subareas of the WCOD:

-Section 14.11.E.1 - Uses not specifically authorized by Section 14.11.F of the Zoning Resolution, shall be prohibited.
-Such uses that are expressed in other Articles of the Zoning Resolution shall only be approved as part of a zoning amendment and/or rezoning process as outlined in Section 519.12 of the Ohio Revised Code.

-Section 14.11.E.2 - Motor-vehicle sales, pawn shops, check cashing or short-term loan establishments as a primary use, tattoo parlors, and skill game establishments are strictly prohibited.

-Section 14.11.E.3 - The outdoor storage of inoperable, unlicensed, or unused vehicles, including trailers detached from semi-tractors, for a period exceeding fourteen consecutive (14) days is prohibited.

-Section 14.11.E.4 - The outdoor storage of boats and recreational vehicles is prohibited.

-Section 14.11.E.5 - No trailer or equipment of any type shall be parked in front of the established front building line on any Lot within the applicable subarea.
-If a structure is located on said Lot, the building line shall be considered the front wall of the structure.

-Section 14.11.E.6 - Adult Entertainment Establishments as defined in Section 17.11 of the Jersey Township Zoning Resolution are prohibited.

-Section 14.11.E.7 - Truck service centers of any kind are prohibited.

-Section 14.11.E.8 - No mobile home or movable structures shall be placed or occupied in this district, except in accordance with Section 14.11.F.2.

-Section 14.11.E.9 - No trash, debris, unused property, or discarded materials shall be permitted to accumulate on any Lot or Parcel which creates an eyesore, hazard, or nuisance to the neighborhood or general public, as determined by the Board of Township Trustees.
-The Board of Township Trustees shall also retain any and all statutory authority that it may be afforded regarding nuisances, including but not limited to the authorities provided in Chapter 505 of the Ohio Revised Code.

-Section 14.11.E.10 - No commercial or business activity shall be conducted in a unit designed for residential use except for Home Occupations as provided in this Article.
+- Section 14.05.E.1 Uses not specifically authorized by Section 14.05 of the Zoning Resolution, shall be prohibited.
+Such uses that are expressed in other Articles of the Zoning Resolution, shall only be approved as part of a zoning amendment and/or rezoning process as outlined in R.C.
+519.12 - Section 14.05.E.2 Motor-vehicle sales, pawn shops, check cashing or short-term loan establishments as a primary use, tattoo parlors, and skill game establishments are strictly prohibited. - Section 14.05.E.3 The outdoor storage of inoperable, unlicensed or unused vehicles, including trailers detached from semi-tractors, for a period exceeding fourteen consecutive (14) days is prohibited. - Section 14.05.E.4 The outdoor storage of boats and recreational vehicles is prohibited. - Section 14.05.E.5 No trailer or equipment of any type shall be parked in front of the established front building line on any Lot within the applicable subarea.
+If a structure is located on said Lot, the building line shall be considered the front wall of the structure. - Section 14.05.E.6 Adult Entertainment Establishments as defined in Section 17.11 of the Jersey Township Zoning Resolution are prohibited. - Section 14.05.E.7 Truck service centers of any kind are prohibited. - Section 14.05.E.8 No mobile home or movable structures shall be placed or occupied in this district, except in accordance with Section 14.05.F.2. - Section 14.05.E.9 No trash, debris, unused property, or discarded materials shall be permitted to accumulate on any Lot or Parcel which creates an eyesore, hazard, or nuisance to the neighborhood or general public, as determined by the Board of Township Trustees.
+The Board of Township Trustees shall also retain any and all statutory authority that it may be afforded regarding nuisances, including but not limited to the authorities provided in Section 505 of the Ohio Revised Code. - Section 14.05.E.10 No commercial or business activity shall be conducted in a unit designed for residential use except for Home Occupations as provided in this Article.

-SECTION 14.11.F - PERMITTED USES & DEVELOPMENT STANDARDS:
+SECTION 14.05F PERMITTED USES & DEVELOPMENT STANDARDS

-Section 14.11.F.1 - Within the individual subareas of the Northwest Interchange Overlay District, the following uses shall be permitted within the subarea as noted with an "P" when developed in strict compliance with the approved Development Plan and the standards of this Resolution.
+Section 14.05.F.1 Within the individual subareas of the Worthington Corridor Overlay District, the following uses shall be permitted within the subarea as noted with an "X" when developed in strict compliance with the approved Development Plan and the standards of this Resolution.
 The precise use or type of use of the tract shall be specified in the plan as submitted and approved.
 No change in approved use shall be permitted without obtaining approval of a new/revised Development Plan.